 Chazzen Fitness

-Instead of: “I’m going to lose 20kg this year.”
+Instead of: “I am going to transform my body this year.”

-Say: “I’m prepping my meals for the week on Sunday.”
+Say: “I am prepping my meals tonight for the next three days.”

-Good accountability partners know your process goals, not just your outcome goals.
+A good accountability partner knows your process goals, not your outcome goals.
 They ask “did you train today?” not “have you lost weight yet?”
-That question — asked consistently by someone who cares — is a remarkably powerful behavioral driver.
+That question, asked consistently by someone who genuinely cares, is one of the more reliable behavioral drivers available.

 These questions are for you — there are no right or wrong answers.
 Taking a moment to apply what you just read to your own situation is where the real learning happens.
 Your responses are saved privately in your browser.